 If you withdraw money early from an individual retirement account, the one thing you do not need to worry about is the capital gains tax.
 You do need to know what kind of IRA you have, how much you have contributed, how much your contributions have gained and if you qualify for a penalty-free withdrawal.
-All early withdrawals owe a 10-percent penalty unless withdrawn under specific circumstances.
-What you owe the Internal Revenue Service for the withdrawal depends on your circumstance and the type of IRA you have, but the IRS will treat all capital gains as income and tax them as income.
+All early withdrawals owe a 10 percent penalty unless withdrawn under specific circumstances.

+Essentially, IRAs are either tax-deferred or tax-exempt.
+Traditional IRAs are tax-deferred, and Roth IRAs are tax-exempt.
 Determine if you have a traditional IRA or a Roth IRA.
 If you deduct your contributions from your taxable income, you have a traditional IRA.
 If you do not, you have a Roth IRA.
 The company that manages your IRA can provide this information if you are unsure.

 - Even though additional earnings may be mostly capital gains, the IRS treats all gains inside an IRA as income and will tax any amount above your total contributions at your income tax rate.

 Calla Hummel is a doctoral student studying contraband in international political economy.
 She supplements her student stipend by writing about personal finance and working as a consultant, as well as hoping that her investments will pan out.